Cahzor/Cahzor/README.md

 # Cahzor 💻💖☕

 **`Quality Guardian/Bug Buster (Manual Tester )`**

+I am an avid computer enthusiast and an aspiring manual tester, driven to further my skills in automated testing.
+Within my portfolio, you will discover a collection of both manual and automated tests.

 <!--

 **Cahzor/Cahzor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: